AdarshVishwakarma12/crm-software/notesV1.1.0-enterprise.md

     - Migrate the Changes
     - Create Form for this model
     - Update the UI to add more fields!
-    - Update in ClientCreation function
+    - Update in Client Creation Form
+    - Update the UI for Contact Detailed View

 - Tasks
     - Task Creation Form